dmhenaopa/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 + 9-duplicate_last_line: Write a script that duplicates the last line of the file iacta.
 + 10-no_more_js: Deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 + 11-directories: Counts the number of directories and sub-directories in the current directory.
 The current and parent directories should not be taken into account.
 Hidden directories should be counted.
++ 12-newest_files: Displays the 10 newest files in the current directory.
+One file per line, sorted from the newest to the oldest.